duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 </p>

 #### <a name="conc"></a> Conclusion
-This example illustrates how to go from a huge data set to a figure which can be used for a publication.
+This example illustrates how to go from a huge data set to figures which can be used for a publication.
 Because MARS stores every information during the analysis process everyone can reproduce the steps.
 Furthermore, if one wants to revise the parameters or thresholds one can easily start over because no trace was deleted in the process.

 If this example caught your attention please check out our more step-by-step ['tutorials'](https://duderstadt-lab.github.io/mars-docs/tutorials/) and try to use your own dataset afterward.
 If you encounter a bug please contact us on the [forum](https://github.com/duderstadt-lab/mars-fx/issues).